 7) Stealth C4

 Congratulations, you now know a thing or two about climbing rubber!
-Make sure to bore all your friends with all this useless knowledge you have learnt.
+Make sure to bore all your friends with all this useless knowledge you have acquired.

 While your friends might not benefit from this information, your climbing just might.
-Next time you are being shut down on those fiddly micro footholds, why not slip on a pair of stiff pair of climbing shoes?
-Or if you current rubber just isn’t making the cut, why not try another one out?
+Next time you are being shut down on those fiddly micro footholds, why not slip on a pair of stiff climbing shoes?
+Or if your current rubber just isn’t making the cut, why not try another one out?